-All genders are welcome at Take Back the Night York Region!
+We welcome everyone at Take Back the Night York Region!

-As a committee, we realize that overcoming gender-based violence cannot happen if we do not include everyone in the process.
-This is not just a women’s or gender non-conforming people’s issue.
-This is a community issue; a human rights issue!
-We must stand up as a whole and make it clear that none of us will tolerate this anymore.
+As a committee, we also realize that overcoming gender-based violence cannot happen if we do not include everyone in the process.
+This is not just an issue for people with marginalized genders.
+This is a community issue — a human rights issue!
+We must stand up as a community and make it clear that we won’t tolerate this anymore.

 We hope to see you there!